laurajodz/easypeasy/README.md

 ### EASY PEASY is a meal planning app.
-Search for recipes, create a meal plan and Easy Peasy generates your shopping list.
+Search for recipes, create a meal plan and EasyPeasy generates your shopping list.

 ![Title](public/images/screenshots/1title.png)